loveencounterflow/intertext/README.md

-  I still believe that under many circumstances, hyphenation paired with 'slabification' gives a good enough approximation to cut down the number of line candidates in a meaningful way, especially when the typesetting algorithm used to turn slabs into paragraphs has a good grasp on the spatial statistics of what it is trying to achieve (as in 'most lines contain between x and y English slabs, and each CJK codepoint is worth around 0.8 English slabs on average').
-You can't partition a long text with confidence using these estimates and call it a day, but one can use these numbers as a starting point to estimate how many of a given sequence of slabs will probably fit into a given line.
+  I still believe that under many circumstances, hyphenation paired with 'slabification' gives a good enough approximation to cut down the number of line candidates in a meaningful way, especially when the typesetting algorithm used to turn slabs into paragraphs has a good grasp on the spatial statistics of what it is trying to achieve (as in *'most lines contain between x and y English slabs, and each CJK codepoint is worth around 0.8 English slabs on average'*).
+You can't partition a long text in one go from end to end with confidence using these estimates, but one can use such numbers as a starting point to estimate how many of a given sequence of slabs will probably fit into a given line.

 * In advanced typesetting, and maybe even when outputting to the console or typesetting a technical manual in all-monospace, using hanging punctuation may result in a more balanced look.
 One will then have to adjust the right edge (and maybe the left one, too) depending on the last (and first) characters of each candidate line.

+* CSS properties like `word-spacing` and `letter-spacing` as well as [variable fonts](https://www.axis-praxis.org) provide an opportunity to typeset material (almost) imperceptibly denser or to distribute excessive whitespace among spaces proper, inter-letter spacing, and streched letters.
+This means that depending on preferences, it may be allowable to put material into a single line that is just a teeny bit too long by condensing letter shapes or tracking just a teeeeeny bit.

 * Some writing systems (Arabic, Hebrew) allow or call for elongated letters that depend on available space;
   others may not use hyphens when breaking words.